yguitton/training-material/topics/imaging/tutorials/parameter-tuning/tutorial.md

 ---

-Parameter tuning is super important in bioimaging.
+Parameter tuning is super important in image analysis.
 When you're doing image analysis — like segmentation, quantification, or feature extraction — the settings you choose make a big difference in how accurate your results are.
 But biological images can vary strongly in terms of quality, contrast, and structure.
 So you can't just use the same settings for every image.